 The mutually exclusive compressed and uncompressed options determine whether the output file is to be compressed.
-Compression is performed with the use of the zlib compression library developed by Jean-loup Gailly and Mark Adler.
-It is therefore compatible with the gzip program, which means that gzip may be used to uncompress files produced by Chez Scheme and visa versa.
+The compression format and level are determined by the compress-format and compress-level parameters.
 Files are uncompressed by default, so the uncompressed option is useful only as documentation.